 6. Church of Our Lady in Meissen

-The Church of Our Lady in Meissen is an evangelical church that has a history dating back to 1205 AD.
+The Church of Our Lady in Meissen is a Protestant church that has a history dating back to 1205 AD.
 It’s a beautiful little church that has evolved over nine centuries, hand in hand, with the town’s economic development due to the upswing of the guilds.
 The Gothic Hall Church was completed in 1450.
 The Church towers over the remainder of the town and along with Meissen Castle and Cathedral forms a distinctive and recognizable part of the town’s skyline.

 Make sure you take some time to pause and listen ( every 15 minutes) to the church chorales played on the 37 porcelain bells that have been playing tunefully since 1929.

 Address: An der Frauenkirche 1, 01662 Meissen, Germany

 I didn’t expect to find a proper authentic Indian restaurant in Meissen but that’s what Fuchshöhl Punjabi Haveli is: authentic flavours, freshly prepared and really delicious ‘home style food.’

 If you want a bit of everything, strongly recommend their ‘thali’ dishes where you get a choice of two curries, rice, dahl (lentils), roti ( flat bread) and chutney.
 It’s a steal at just €8.50!